the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 # Code Organization and Testing

 The chapter will focus on important topics to keep your code maintainable in a scaling application.
 You will learn about code organization to embrace best practices when structuring your folders and files.
 Another aspect you will learn is testing, which is important to keep your code robust.
-The whole chapter will take a step back from the practical application and explain a couple of these topics for you.
+Last, you are going to learn about a useful tool for debugging your React applications.
+Most of the chapter will take a step back from the practical application and explain a couple of these topics for you.

 ## ES6 Modules: Import and Export